Gawain: Modern portrayals

-Film portrayals of Gawain, and the Arthurian legend in general, are often heavily indebted to Malory; White's The Once and Future King also exerts a heavy influence.
-Gawain appears as a supporting character in films such as Knights of the Round Table (1953, played by Robert Urquhart) and Excalibur (1981, played by Liam Neeson), all of which draw on elements of Gawain's traditional characterizations.
+Film portrayals of Gawain, as well as the Arthurian legend in general, are often indebted to Malory; White's The Once and Future King also exerts a heavy influence.
+Gawain appears as a supporting character in films such as Knights of the Round Table (1953, played by Robert Urquhart) and Excalibur (1981, played by Liam Neeson), all of which draw on aspects of Gawain's traditional characterisations.
 Other films give Gawain a larger role.
-In the 1954 adaptation of Prince Valiant, he is a somewhat boorish, though noble and good-natured, foil for his squire and friend, Valiant.
-He plays his traditional part in the 1963 film Sword of Lancelot (played by George Baker), seeking revenge when Lancelot kills his unarmed brother Gareth, but ultimately coming to Lancelot's aid when he uncovers Mordred's responsibility.
-Sir Gawain and the Green Knight has been adapted to film several times, including 1973's Gawain and the Green Knight (played by Murray Head) and 1984's Sword of the Valiant (played by Miles O'Keeffe), both directed by Stephen Weeks; neither film was well reviewed and both deviate substantially from the source material.
+In the 1954 adaptation Prince Valiant, Gawain is a somewhat boorish, though noble and good-natured, foil for his squire and friend, Valiant.
+Gawain plays his traditional role in the 1963 film Sword of Lancelot (played by George Baker), seeking revenge when Lancelot kills his unarmed brother Gareth, but ultimately coming to Lancelot's aid when he uncovers Mordred's responsibility.
+Sir Gawain and the Green Knight has been adapted for film several times, including 1973's Gawain and the Green Knight (played by Murray Head) and 1984's Sword of the Valiant (played by Miles O'Keeffe), both directed by Stephen Weeks; neither film was well reviewed, and both deviate substantially from the source material.
 A 1991 television adaptation by Thames Television, Gawain and the Green Knight, was both more faithful and better received.

 Gawain's more recent film and television portrayals include the roles of Robert Gwyn Davin in First Knight (1995), Anthony Hickox in Prince Valiant (1997), Sebastian Roché in Merlin (1998), Noah Huntley in The Mists of Avalon (2001), Joel Edgerton in King Arthur (2004), Eoin Macken in Merlin (2008), Clive Standen in Camelot (2011), Matt Stokoe in Cursed (2020), and Takahiro Mizushima in Fate/Extra Last Encore (2020).
-Another Sir Gawain and the Green Knight film adaptation starred Dev Patel as Gawain in The Green Knight (2021).
+Another film adaptation of Sir Gawain and the Green Knight starred Dev Patel as Gawain in The Green Knight (2021).
+Gawain is also depicted in multiple episodes of BBC's Merlin (2008–2012), where he is a Knight of the Round Table under King Arthur.
+In this adaptation, Gawain is loyal to King Arthur and portrayed as a cocky, funny, and skilled knight.

-The character has appeared in a number of stage productions and operas, mostly interpretations of Sir Gawain and the Green Knight.
-Particularly notable among them is the 1991 opera Gawain, with music by Harrison Birtwistle and a libretto by David Harsent.
-Gawain furthermore appeared in a number of video games, including as the protagonist of Chronicles of the Sword (1997) and Sonic and the Black Knight (2009), where he is a doppelgänger of Knuckles the Echidna.
+The character of Gawain has appeared in a number of stage productions and operas, primarily interpretations of Sir Gawain and the Green Knight.
+Notable among these is the 1991 opera Gawain, with music by Harrison Birtwistle and a libretto by David Harsent.
+In addition, Gawain appeared in a number of video games, including Chronicles of the Sword (1997) as the protagonist, and Sonic and the Black Knight (2009) as a doppelgänger of Knuckles the Echidna.